This large snake is so-named because it will puff up its body to appear bigger than it is when directly threatened by a

 “The puff adder is thought to be responsible for more snake bites and fatalities than any other species in Africa.”

 This large snake is so-named because it will puff up its body to appear bigger than it is when directly threatened by a predator or person.
-As a highly aggressive and venomous species, contact with them should be avoided at all costs.
+As a highly venomous species, contact with them should be avoided.
 This article will cover some interesting facts about the identification, size, location, venom, and diet of the puff adder.

 5 Incredible Puff Adder Facts!

-- The puff adder’s mating season takes place every year between October and December, when females will release a strong pheromone to attract a mate.
+- The puff adder’s mating season takes place every year between October and December, when females release a strong pheromone to attract a mate.
 After a lengthy courtship ritual and so-called combat dance, in which the snakes appear to writhe around and wrestle, the female will either choose to accept or reject him.
-Both sexes will have multiple mates per season.
+Both sexes have multiple mates per season.

 - Once impregnated, the female will give birth to 20 to 50 live young (not eggs) in April.
 The offspring will reach sexual maturity at four years old and have a typical lifespan of 13 to 16 years in captivity.
 Lifespan in the wild, so often cut short by predators, is difficult to estimate.

 - Like most snakes, puff adders can sense vibrations through the ground.